Senhora do Destino: Ratings

 The telenovela debut had 52 audience points.
 Hit a hearing record on October 14, 2004, when it scored 55 points.
 In the episode of that day was shown the scene of the first meeting between Maria do Carmo and her daughter Lindalva.
 This record was exceeded on October 26, 2004, when it registered 58 points.
 On the occasion, the scenes of the fight between Maria do Carmo and Nazaré were shown.
 The lowest rating of the telenovela is 34 points, registered on December 24 and December 31, 2004, Christmas Eve and New Year, respectively.
 The telenovela's highest audience was 65 points, reached in the penultimate episode.

-His last episode had 60 audience points.
-His overall average was 50,4 points being the most watched telenovela of the 2000s in Brazil.
+Its last episode had 60 audience points.
+Its overall average was 50,4 points being the most watched telenovela of the 2000s in Brazil.